CENT 110 - Introduction To Information Systems

 - Prerequisite: ENG 22/60 or ESL 23, OR Placement in ENG 100; "C" or higher in MATH 25, OR Placement in MATH 103 or MATH 135 or higher; and ICS 100 or ICS 101

 This course provides an overview of Information Technology and introduces Internet resources and the fundamental concepts and skills of software development.
 Topics related to Internet resources include terminology, file formats, naming conventions, and current issues related to the Internet.
 Students will also learn basic programming skills and software development including discussion of compilers, interpreters, clients and servers, naming issues, programming languages and syntax.
 Another course may be substituted if ICS 111 has already been completed.
+Cross-listed as ICS 110.

 Student Learning Outcomes